 Our Central Office, which handles all the administration of the organisation, is managed by Therese Davall.
 We also have three National Coordinators; Trish Allan in Scotland, Leigh Proctor in Wales and Dave Hasney in England.
 To contact staff, please see the ‘Contact UK SMART Recovery’ page.

 Like all UK charities, we have a board of trustees – volunteers who oversee the running and direction of the charity and, through regular meetings, makes sure it stays within the law and has a strong future.

 UK SMART Recovery has a Partnership scheme with professional care and treatment services.
 This involves us training some of their staff as ‘SMART Recovery Champions’ so that they can kick start meetings within their services, introduce service users to SMART and encourage some to become Facilitators and start their own peer-led meetings in the community.
 Our relationship with partners is to offer training and license our programme and materials.

 International picture and legal Structure

-SMART operates as a non-profit organisation in many countries including the United States, the UK, Canada and Australia.
-SMART Recovery UK is a registered charity which works closely with the not for profit organisation in the USA which 'owns' SMART Recovery.
+SMART Recovery operates as a non-profit organisation in many countries including the United States, the UK, Canada and Australia.
+UK SMART Recovery is a registered charity which works closely with the not-for-profit organisation in the USA which ‘owns’ SMART Recovery.
 Legally speaking, the UK charity has an exclusive license (or legal permission) from the US to develop and promote SMART Recovery in this country.
 We work very closely with the US team and have cross representation between the boards.

 The SMART Recovery movement has the support of a renowned International Board of Advisors which includes many of the most influential and important researchers and psychologists in the field of addictions.